aedobbyn/beer-data-science/present/brewsentation.md

 1 Total Hops    8.635     0.488       0
 ```

-We can expect an increase in around 9 IBU for every 1 extra hop.
+<small>We can expect an increase in around 9 IBU for every 1 extra hop.</small>

 Okay back on track!